The Central Library has been systematically organized into the following functional sections:

 Acquisition and Processing:The key functions of acquisition and processing section is to procure books and documents pertaining to all subjects for proper classification and cataloguing.
 The process of book acquisition is fully computerized using ACCSOFT ERP system.
 This section is also responsible for maintaining the books which involves pasting of labels, date slips, and bar-code stickers.

 Computer Applications:This section coordinates with all other sections of the library for computerization.
 This section is responsible for providing computer based library services.
 It has a content development team for computerization.
 A few computers are dedicated for staff and students.

 Reader Services:This section focuses on issue, return and renewal of books for the students and staff.
 Besides offering membership to faculty, students and supporting staff of the institute, the library also assists alumni.
 It provides assistance to readers in locating specific study material.
 This section clarifies queries of readers specifically pertaining to circulation and about the library in general.
 Readers may approach the reference and issue counter for information or any assistance in using the library collections and services.

-Journals Section:This section deals with activities related to subscription of print and on-line journals, their availability, display and enabling access to e-journals on the campus LAN.
-The institute has a subscription of nearly 1127 on-line journals.
-Access to a large collection of e-journals is made possible through membership of IEEE, DELNET and Science Direct.
+Journals Section:This section deal with activities related to subscription of print and on-line journals, their availability, display and enabling access to e-journals on the campus LAN.
+The Institute has a subscription of nearly 691 on-line journals.
+Access to a large collection of e-journals is made possible through membership of DELNET.